 Dr. Finn started the podcast by explaining more about Activation and how Tougher Minds training uses the concept to benefit people.
 He also explains how the concept is used by the Rugby World Cup winning New Zealand All Blacks.

 Want to be your best more often?
 Click on this link to sign up for expert insights and tips

 Welcome to this Tougher Minds podcast, which looks in detail at one of the concepts within the Elite Business Athlete.

 We know that anxiety has an important impact on our health, our happiness, our performance.
-Increasingly, we understand the anxiety isn’t necessarily a bad thing, and the anxiety is really a physiological, biological, a neurobiological response of your brain to something.
+Increasingly, we understand the anxiety isn’t necessarily a bad thing, and anxiety is really a physiological, biological, a neurobiological response in your brain to something.
 It might be something that’s threatening to you.
 It might be something that I’m nervous about, but equally it might be something that is interesting to you or may be exciting to you.
 Really it’s a way of your body becoming alert.
-I’m getting ready to do something so we know that anxiety is important and it’s really, it’s really important to understand what it is, but when you use that language, she’s got such a negative connotation.
+I’m getting ready to do something so we know that anxiety is important and it’s really, it’s really important to understand what it is, but when you use that language, it’s got such a negative connotation.

 So in my own work, through the years working with different groups of people, I felt that we needed to different language and a different explanation of the very important process so that people could understand first of all what it was, but also how to manage it and how to manage it in different situations.